 Willie Wright, Yousuf Al-Bulushi & Adam Bledsoe

-This workshop will focus on the question of (anti)Blackness in studies of urban geography.
-By privileging Black urban geographies (post-Baltimore and post-Ferguson) our inquiry challenges what the organizers see as a glaring disdain and disregard for Black places, people, and governance throughout the United States.
-We have selected presenters that place understanding and transforming “urban geography in the age of Ferguson”1 at the center of their research and praxis.
+This workshop focused on the question of (anti)Blackness in studies of urban geography.
+By privileging Black urban geographies (post-Baltimore and post-Ferguson) our inquiry challenged what the organizers see as a glaring disdain and disregard for Black places, people, and governance throughout the United States.
+We selected presenters that place understanding and transforming “urban geography in the age of Ferguson” at the center of their research and praxis.
 The catalyst for such a gathering is clear.
 The world has borne witness to the wanton assault of unarmed Black men, women, and children by police and American-born vigilantes.
 The ubiquitous nature of anti-Black violence and the subsequent lack of accountability for assailants illustrate the lack of value placed upon Black lives.
 The parallel assault on Black geographies via disinvestment, urban renewal, emergency management, and gentrification is evidence of further disregard for Black spaces and Black spatiality.
 The mutual removal of Black people and places, and their place-making practices—particularly in majority Black cities—is indicative of a crisis within the American metropolis, a crisis to which urban geographers should be attentive for they foreshadow forms of austerity which may find homes in municipalities writ large.
-In addition to highlighting the ways Blackness is exploited in urban America, the workshop aims to acknowledge and learn from the ways communities and organizations are challenging the anti-Black nature of racial capitalism in cities across the nation and how they are theorizing/practicing rights/rites to the city.
-Last, this workshop complements a growing body of work on postcolonial urbanism2 by further decentering urban geography’s hegemonic white lens.
+In addition to highlighting the ways Blackness is exploited in urban America, the workshop acknowledged and learned from the ways communities and organizations are challenging the anti-Black nature of racial capitalism in cities across the nation and how they are theorizing/practicing rights/rites to the city.
+Last, this workshop complements a growing body of work on postcolonial urbanism by further decentering urban geography’s hegemonic white lens.
 In so doing, we argue the neoliberal city is an anti-Black city and that social justice in the city requires attention to the ways in which social death in the city serves as the matter from which racial, spatial, and capitalist notions of value are re-generated.